 Bad breath is common and will disappear as healing occurs.
-Two to three days following surgery, white, possibly hard tissue may be seen in the surgical site.
+Two to three days following surgery, white, possible hard tissue may be seen in the surgical site.
 This signifies normal, healing tissue.
 Complete healing of the extraction site may take 6-8 weeks.

-Suture/Stitches
+Sutures/Stitches

 Sutures will resorb or fall out on their own.
 It is normal for a suture to come out on the day of surgery.
-If bleeding occurs because the sutures have fallen out, bite on gauze to apply pressure as described above.
+If bleeding occurs because the sutures have fallen out, bite on gauze to apply pressure as described on the first page.